-Treading a common path to metabolic maintenanceJune 15th, 2012 in Medical research
+Treading a common path to metabolic maintenanceJune 15, 2012 in Medicine & Health / Medical research

 Fruit flies and humans both rely on hormones secreted by insulin-producing cells (IPCs) for metabolic maintenance and the regulation of numerous other physiological processes.
 In some ways, fly IPCs differ considerably from their mammalian counterparts; they emerge from different embryonic precursor cells, and reside within the brain rather than the pancreas.
 Yet, they also show striking functional similarities.
 Now, new findings from Takashi Nishimura and colleagues at the RIKEN Center for Developmental Biology in Kobe have demonstrated that these cells employ highly similar molecular mechanisms to manage hormone production.